-Digital banking is leading to a wave of changes that are challenging the value proposition of existing banking services and products.
-Though this trend is hardly new, many businesses in the banking industry are still wondering if digital disruption is a threat or an opportunity.
+Digital banking technology is leading the wave of changes that are challenging the value proposition of existing services and products related to money and payments.
+Though these digital banking technology trends are hardly new, many businesses in the financial industry are still wondering if digital disruption is a threat or an opportunity.
 Dealing with highly sensitive financial and personal data, banks are less flexible and more vulnerable than other businesses in terms of security and government regulation.
-But this doesn’t mean that banks can skip out on the digital transformation.
+But this doesn’t mean that banks can skip out on the digital transformation and avoid financial services trends 2020 and latest updates in digital services in banking.
 Rather, banks need to catch this wave and surf it smartly.

 Why is digital disruption in banking still spinning out

 - Legacy systems.
 Before adopting innovative practices, banks must sort things out with their corporate systems.
-The huge IT departments of financial institutions are often maintaining complex software that’s built on obsolete technologies and is hard to modernize.
+The huge IT departments of financial institutions are often maintaining complex software for retail banking technology that’s built on obsolete technologies and is hard to modernize.

 - Strong regulation.
 Banks have to deal with constantly increasing regulatory requirements.
 They spend a large part of their budgets complying with regulations.